Nicky Lee (priest): Relationship Central

 The organisation Relationship Central started with The Marriage Course in 2005 – a series of seven sessions designed to help couples invest in their relationship and build a strong marriage.
 Lee, with his wife Sila, developed The Marriage Course for couples looking for practical support to strengthen their relationship.
 The course is designed to help couples build strong foundations, learn to communicate more effectively and resolve differences well.
 As of 2012, it has been translated into 40 languages and was running in 109 countries.
 As of 2016, more than 7,000 separate courses were running in 127 countries, in 46 different languages.
 The Marriage Course has been adopted by the British Army and an additional session on enforced separation (for example, as a result of operational deployment) was added by a military couple working in co-operation with Relationship Central.
+The Marriage Course is used by and recommended by a number of churches, organisations and companies, and is recognised by the SALT Christian dating app as 'an amazing resource full of Godly wisdom and practical advice'.

 The suite of courses has expanded to include: The Marriage Preparation Course, The Parenting Children Course, and The Parenting Teenagers Course.